igor-alexandrov/wiselinks/README.md

 You may find Wiselinks similar to [Turbolinks](https://github.com/rails/turbolinks) or [Pjax](https://github.com/defunkt/jquery-pjax), but Wiselinks have several rather important differences from both projects.
 We tried to make Wiselinks as easy to use as Turbolinks are but also as configurable as Pjax.

 ## Compatibility

+**Please be advised that Javascript events in wiselinks-0.5.0 are not backward compatible.**

 Wiselinks uses [History.js](https://github.com/balupton/History.js/) library to perform requests.